slint-ui/slint/examples/README.md

 ### [`imagefilter`](./imagefilter)

-A Rust-only example that shows how to use the Rust image crate to do image manipulations and feed the result into SixtyFPS.
+A Rust-only example that shows how to use the Rust image crate to do image manipulations and feed the result into Slint.

 |  Source | Online wasm Preview |
 | --- | --- |